Paleotempestology: Other techniques

 Historical documents such as county gazettes in China, diaries, logbooks of travellers, official histories and old newspapers can contain information on tropical cyclones.
 In China such records go back over a millennium, while elsewhere it is usually confined to the last 130 years.
-Such historical records however are often ambiguous or unclear.
-The frequency of shipwrecks has been used to infer past tropical cyclone occurrence, such as has been done with a database of shipwrecks that the Spaniards suffered in the Caribbean.
+Such historical records however are often ambiguous or unclear, they only record landfalling storms and sometimes confuse non-tropical systems or intense convective storms for tropical cyclones.
+The frequency of shipwrecks has been used to infer past tropical cyclone occurrence, such as has been done with a database of shipwrecks that the Spaniards suffered in the Caribbean and with wrecks in the Paracel Islands in the South China Sea.

 Aside from oxygen isotope ratios, tree rings can also record information on storm-caused plant damage or vegetation changes, such as thin tree rings due to storm-induced damage to a tree canopy, and saltwater intrusion and the resulting slowdown in tree growth.
 The term "dendrotempestology" is used in this context.
+The tree ring approach tends to measure rainy storms rather than strong storms, and cannot always distinguish tropical cyclones from other weather systems.
 Speleothems can also store trace elements which can signal tropical cyclone activity and mud layers formed by storm-induced cave flooding.
 Droughts on the other hand can cause groundwater levels to drop enough that subsequent storms cannot induce flooding and thus fail to leave a record, as has been noted in Yucatan.